rfhb/ctrdata/README.md

 # * Updated history ("meta-info" in "some_collection_name")
 ```

--   Add records from another register (ISRCTN) into the same database
+-   Add records from a third register (ISRCTN) into the same collection

 -   Search used in this example:
     <https://www.isrctn.com/search?q=neuroblastoma>